 In addition, whole milk and acidic fruit such as lemon, orange and pineapple should also be avoided if symptoms of heartburn or stomach pain occur after eating them.

 The diet for gastritis follows the same rules but presents many variations, depending on the tolerance of each patient.
-So the list above is just a guide.
+So, the list above is just a guide.
 In addition, if gastritis appears mainly in times of stress or tension, it may be a sign of stress-induced gastritis.

 The table below is an example of a 3 day diet to treat gastritis and ulcers:

 |Meal||Day 1||Day 2||Day 3|